ewzeng/cs-notes/computer_security_notes/lec_notes/lec_14.md

 today: DNS (domain name $\rightarrow$ IP)

-DNS lookup: we ask resolver (local DNS server) for eecs.berkeley.edu: resolver asks root DNS server. roots directs resolver to .edu DNS server. root asks .edu server, gets directed to berkeley.edu DNS server. and so on. cache heavily for speed.
+DNS lookup: we ask resolver (local DNS server) for eecs.berkeley.edu: resolver asks root DNS server. roots directs resolver to .edu DNS server. resolver asks .edu server, gets directed to berkeley.edu DNS server. and so on. cache heavily for speed (reason we use resolvers instead of our own computers is the benefit of caching other users' lookups).

 - a few dozen root DNS servers spread around the world
 - backwards hierachy (www.google.com subdomain of google.com!)